cdk8s-team/cdk8s/docs/getting-started.md

     - [Go >= 1.16](https://golang.org/dl/)
     - Your favorite editor/IDE

+!!! info
+    This Getting Started guide will help you create a Kubernetes manifest using your preferred programming language. **You do not need access to a Kubernetes cluster in order to produce a manifests using CDK8s.**

 ## New Project

 Now, we'll use the `cdk8s init` command to create a new CDK8s app: